Multi-communicating: Foundational theories

-Multi-communicating primarily builds off Edward T. Hall's work on polychronicity; Erving Goffman's presentation of self; and Richard L. Daft and Robert H. Lengel's theory of media richness.The practice also bears relevance to media ecology and channel expansion theory.
+Multi-communication primarily builds off Edward T. Hall's work on polychronicity, Erving Goffman's presentation of self, and Richard L. Daft and Robert H. Lengel's theory of media richness.The practice also bears relevance to media ecology and channel expansion theory.

 Polychronicity (Hall)

-Turner and Reinsch (2005), who coined the term multi-communicating in 2008, initially introduced the term polychronic communication in one of their first scholarly presentations of the concept to the wider academic community.
+Turner and Reinsch, who coined the term multi-communicating in 2008, initially introduced the term polychronic communication in one of their first presentations to the wider academic community.

-Multi-communicating is thus closely related to the work of Edward T. Hall, who coined the term polychronicity in his 1959 book, The Silent Language.
-In subsequent works, Hall developed the argument that polychronicity is a preference toward participating in several activities at a time.

 Media richness theory (Daft and Lengel)

-Another important concept in multi-communication is Richard L. Daft and Robert H. Lengel's research on media richness theory, which concerns how employees choose which technologies to use in the workplace.
-Daft and Lengel argue that different media have diverse qualities that make them more or less suited for certain interactions.
+Another concept in multi-communication is Daft and Lengel's research on media richness theory, which concerns how employees choose which technologies to use in the workplace.

 In their study on the relationship between managerial communication and media selection, Daft and Lengel encourage communication media that emphasizes face-to-face interaction.
-For example, an interaction, such as an important conversation with a new business partner, will likely be carried out with as rich of a medium as possible.
-This rich medium would be a communication technology, like Skype or even a face-to-face conversation, which would allow for submersion in the interaction.
-Conversely, a more casual and routine conversation, such as the making of lunch plans with a coworker, could easily be carried out over a less contextually rich medium like an office chat or a text message.

 Multi-communicating takes the medium selection concept from media richness theory and suggests that some of the same characteristics that contribute to making medium choices may also contribute to the reasons a person might multi-communicate.
 For example, if a conversation is not very complicated or equivocal, a person might be more likely to engage in multiple conversations.
-A conversation that is more complicated might make it hard for multi-communicating to take place.
+A conversation that is more complicated might make it hard for multi-communication to take place.

 Media ecology theory

 Organizational norms shape the frequency and usage of multi-communication within an organization.
-In this sense, the practice of multi-communicating is a type of multiple media (i.e., multimedia) practice, as people often use more than one media when engaging in multiple conversations.
+In this sense, the practice of multi-communicating is a type of multimedia practice, as people often use more than one media when engaging in multiple conversations.

-Media ecology theory centers on the principles that there is a strong connection between media, technology and communication, and how media and communication processes influence human perception, feeling, understanding and value, and usually, all three are used when engaged in multiple conversations in a technology-enriched workplace.
+Media ecology theory centers on the principles that there is a strong connection between media, technology and communication, and how media and communication processes influence human perception, feeling, understanding and value; usually all three are used when engaged in multiple conversations in a technology-enriched workplace.